5 Hand-picked Spanish to English Tools That Offer More Than Just Translations

 Some prefer listening to podcasts, others make their own flashcards and there are those who just jump in the deep end and take an immersion program in a Spanish speaking country.

 However you learn best, a good translation tool can be your best friend.

 Finding the right online resources can be daunting if you do not know where to look for them or what exactly they are supposed to do for you.

-The following six online tools have been chosen to help you with your Spanish to English translation troubles.
+The following five online tools have been chosen to help you with your Spanish to English translation troubles.
 They may not be the only ones out there, but they are certainly the top of the top.

 Make the most of them and see your Spanish level go up like a rocket!

 Excuse the easy joke, but Lexicool is actually pretty cool!
 Not only does it include over 8,000 references to free online dictionaries, but it also contains other useful tools.

 The feature I use the most in the online dictionary.
 I love the fact that I can simply introduce a word and choose the dictionary I want the translation from.

 If you scroll down a few inches, you will find the translator.
 Enter any text you need translated and choose the online translator you prefer (remember that this is still machine translation and it is, thus, imperfect!).

 Do you prefer using a context dictionary?
 No problem!
 Scroll down yet another couple of inches and you will find a green box designed specifically for that (more on my favorite context dictionary later on).